 The Yellow Springs Community Foundation (YSCF) accepts applications for general discretionary grants for projects, programs and events that enhance life in Yellow Springs and Miami Township.
 The grant approval process has recently changed, and the Foundation is moving to a quarterly grant-review process.
-For 2021, grant applications must be submitted and received by the Foundation by the last day of the calendar month.
+For 2021, grant applications must be submitted and received by the Foundation by the last day of February, May, August, and October.
 They are then considered in the month following their submission with awards announced in May, August, November, and February (2022).

 We are always available to discuss your project and our grant proposal process with you.
-If this is a new and perhaps uncertain process for you, we encourage you to contact the Executive Director or the Program Manager.
+If this is a new and perhaps uncertain process for you, we encourage you to contact the Program Manager.
 This often results in a clearer, potentially more successful grant application.

 Kat Walter, Program Manager, can be reached at the office: 937-767-2655, on her cell: 937-475-9207 or by email: firstname.lastname@example.org